nickgammon/G-Pascal/markdown/assembler.md

 You could sprinkle multiple BRK instructions through your code to confirm or deny that certain parts of code are executed each with their own unique breakpoint "ID" so you can see which one was reached (without having to match the breakpoint address to the generated code address).

 If you do not put an "ID" byte after the BRK, then the code shown will simply be the opcode of the next instruction in the source.
+If you are planning to do a RESUME then you must put an "ID" byte after each BRK.
+You could insert breakpoints in places where you want to check the contents of various registers, or other memory locations, and then type RESUME afterwards to move onto the next breakpoint.

+You can resume execution after hitting a breakpoint, see below.

+---

-### Resume after breakpoint
+### Resume after breakpoint (RES) {#resume}

 After hitting a breakpoint, you can type RESUME to continue at the next instruction.
 In this case you **must** put a breakpoint identifier after the breakpoint, or the code will be resumed one byte from the correct place.
 This means you can put various breakpoints in your code and check that registers (and other memory addresses) are what you expect before resuming execution.

+The processor registers are loaded with the values saved when the BRK was executed.
+These values are saved in the following memory locations:

+* $10 - A register
+* $11 - X register
+* $12 - Y register
+* $13 - status register
+* $14 - stack register
+* $15/$16 - address of breakpoint (placed into the program counter)

+---

-### Debugging prints
+### Debugging prints {#debugging_print}

 Another technique is to put "debugging prints" inside your code.
 This could be used instead of inserting BRK instructions if you just want a breadcrumb trail of what is being executed and in what order.
 For example: